|ARCHITECT||Herzog & de Meuron|

 An ordered sequence of post, beam and truss defines the unifying backbone of the building.
 Its materialisation is a direct expression of readily accessible building materials and local construction methods.
 The exterior walls of in situ concrete act as long bookends to the overall building form, while the grand scale of these elemental walls is tempered with a continuous bench formed at its base for sitting and viewing the surrounding landscape.
 Large overhangs running the full length of the building provide shelter for outdoor porches and terraces.

 The placement of the building is a direct result of the skylights facing towards the north.
-This east-west orientation, and its incidental diagonal relationship within the site, generates dramatically changing perspective views of the building and further emphasises the building’s extreme yet simple proportions.
+This east-west orientation, and its incidental diagonal relationship within the site, generates dramatically changing perspective views of the building and further emphasizes the building’s extreme yet simple proportions.
 It lays in an extensive meadow of indigenous grasses that refers to the natural landscape of Long Island.

 Herzog & de Meuron, 2010